-Mayor Don Iveson also has a vision for a sustainable neighbourhood and city, visit edmonton.ca/ RenewableSeries and click on "Season Two: The Edmonton Declaration".
+Mayor Don Iveson also has a vision for a sustainable neighbourhood and city.
+Watch Renewable: The Edmonton Declaration.

-[Season One has seven videos related to climate action in Edmonton.]
+[The Renewable series has various videos related to climate action in Edmonton.]

 More than just mobile-friendly, Blatchford is intentionally designed to be a liveable, sustainable community.
 Imagine the Blatchford Development team has hired you to advise on how to become climate resilient.
 What are some features of a climate resilient neighbourhood that Blatchford should consider for its design (if it hasn't already done so)?